Lipen/discrete-math-course/typst/lec-relations.typ

 #definition[
   A set $X$ is _enumerable_ if there is a surjection $e: NN to X$.

+  // TODO: Convert this "equivalence fact" to a proper theorem: if there is a surjection NN -> X, then we can construct a bijection between X and a subset of NN.
   Equivalently, there is a bijection between $X$ and $NN$, or (if $X$ is finite) an initial segment of $NN$.
 ]